Soy-Robotics/Ros2Bot/README.md

 	$ cd ..
 	$.sudo ./apply_binaries.sh

-3. Now flash the os into the board by connecting the board to host computer in recovery mode.(connect the usb cable and now press the press the reset button by holding recovery button on jetson board)
+3. Now flash the os into the board by connecting the board to host computer in recovery mode.(connect the usb cable and now press the reset button by holding recovery button on jetson board)
 	1. sudo ./flash.sh jetson-tk1 mmcblk0p1
 	2. reboot the jetson board
 -Now you will see ubuntu environment in the jetson system.